 We will continue to focus on the mechanisms by which DNA methylation and other epigenetic marks serve to regulate gene expression.

-The work on DNA methylation is supported in part by grants from the National Institutes of Health.
+The work on DNA methylation is supported in part by grants from the National Institutes of Health and the Bill & Melinda Gates Foundation.